 The same happens to instrumental music.
 If there are no lyrics, that is, if there is nothing for the minds to interpret, projecting of any emotional values becomes rather difficult.
 As soon as the lyrics speak of love, sex, racism, evil corporations, loneliness, cops, etc., all sorts of emotions swell up.
 Jazz to most people is like a color on a wall; unless you hung something on it, they don’t even notice it.

 If we were to reverse this trend, we would need to make a conscious effort in promoting the abstract aspect of music.
 For instance, play more instrumental music in schools or teach how to play an instrument instead of how to sing.
-We could go as far as to teach kids in school instrumental music only, because their musical exposure outside of school would be dominated by non-instrumental music anyway.
-It would be a good way to balance things out.
+We could go as far as to teach kids in school instrumental music only, because their musical exposure outside of school would be dominated by words anyway.
+It would be a good way to balance them out.